zstoebs/site/content/notes/lcp/index.md

 </figure>
 <br>

-Complementarity is a condition that results in transforming a program into an LCP.
+Complementarity results from a program's transformation into an LCP.
 Generally, it is not a constraint defined in the programs of the game.

 ## Games & Equilibria
 Intuitively, games are multiple programs that relate to each other.
 An equilibrium is a simultaneous joint solution that solves all optimization problems in a game.

-In Nash games, it is assumed that the opponent will always play their optimal move so the player will hence always play their optimal move.
-A [Nash equilibrium](https://en.wikipedia.org/wiki/Nash_equilibrium) is the best that each player can do without deviating from their predefined strategy, i.e., a matrix of costs for each of the player's moves against each of the opponent's moves. <u>Therefore, solving such games is the same as finding the Nash equilibria.</u>
+In Nash games, it is assumed that the opponent will always play their optimal move, so the player should always play their optimal move.
+A [Nash equilibrium](https://en.wikipedia.org/wiki/Nash_equilibrium) is a best player's best move without deviating from their predefined strategy, i.e., a matrix of costs for each of the player's moves against each of the opponent's moves. <u>Solving Nash games is the same as finding the Nash equilibria.</u>

 <i>Aside: John Nash proved that in every finite game all players can arrive at an optimal outcome.</i>